 After doing some research on starter languages, I ultimately settled on two for the following reasons:

-- The tool should be free.
+- The tool should be free for students to install.

 - It should run on both PCs and Macs.

 - It should have a vibrant online community.

 - And finally, it should be fun to work with!